International Internship and Clerkship Opportunities

 International Court of Justice in The Hague, The Netherlands

-Attached please find the application form and the announcement for the traineeship beginning in December 2013.
+Attached please find the application form and the announcement for the traineeship that begins September 1, 2014.